 If you don’t have one, you won’t be part of your health care decisions.
 By law, decision-making power will go to “surrogates” — usually, family members in order of kinship.

-Review this Advance Care Planning Information prepared by Honoring Choices Idaho.
+Review this general guide on advance care planning prepared by Honoring Choices Idaho.
 It will help you understand your choices and consider them in light of the values and goals important to you.
 It also offers guidance on how to discuss your choices with your loved ones and health care providers; as well as instructions on how to complete appropriate forms and register them with the state of Idaho.

 For additional information or assistance in completing your advance directives, visit the following resources: